-The end of August will see me move back to Brussels, Belgium.
+Since the end of August 2019 I moved back to Brussels, Belgium.
 The three years I spent in Kenya have been super interesting and moved me to paint my african impressions.
 I feel privileged to have learned so much of this wonderful part of the world which was quite foreign to me before.
 Life is full of emotions about people, nature, things etc...and leaving Kenya will be hard indeed.

 One of the biggest luxuries in life, is to live surrounded by beauty.
 This is what I am trying to do.
 And yes one can see beauty everywhere...it is a state of mind.